bosoxfan3/BoredBeforeBoard/README.md

 have access to train times.
 I added Chuck Norris and Ron Swanson joke generators both for nostalgia's sake and for the times when you have either a short wait or a lack of good enough cellular signal for YouTube.
+As an additional entertainment feature in case the user is waiting with someone else, there is also the ability to play tic-tac-toe.

 Technologies Used
 -----------------